 Do you wish to elevate your CloudOps function or are not sure how to effectively implement the same?
 Then here are a few best practices to elevate your CloudOps.

-• Develop an automated approach for your cloud processes, especially for routine provisioning tasks
+- Develop an automated approach for you to manage cloud, especially for routine provisioning tasks

 Is CloudOps the cloud management approach of the future?